 Shipping container homes are growing in popularity as more people want an affordable, sustainable option.

 Building a shipping container home is an affordable and environmentally friendly option for homeowners who don’t require a lot of space.
-You can personalize your container home to match your design style and preferences.
+For instance, you can personalize your container home to match your design style and preferences.
 Here is a look at the process of transforming a shipping container into a home.

 Read on to find out how a shipping container can be converted into a comfortable home.

 Find a site for your future home.
-Hire an engineer or construction company to draw plans for plumbing and wiring.
+Then hire an engineer or construction company to draw plans for plumbing and wiring.
 These may be necessary to get any permits from city or country authorities.

 - Find a container